giselaortt/Tools-for-Anki/README.md

 ### Context:
   - Anki is a Spaced Repetition System, wich I use every day to learn and practice new languages.
   - Readlang is an website and chrome extention.
-It provides an interface to automatically translate unknown words from a foreign language, and save all the unknown words to a database.
+It provides an interface to automatically trparsed_filelate unknown words from a foreign language, and save all the unknown words to a database.

 ### Motivation:
   Both applications are really useful to learn languages, and belong to my routine of studies, however, Readlang does not provide a good importation system.
 It does export the new words to a .txt file, but has many problems.